 - If you are Professional staff, you are eligible immediately.

-Fixed duration Classified staff project appointments are not eligible for the program, nor are hourly employees.
+Fixed duration Classified staff project appointments are not eligible for the program, nor are most hourly employees (exceptions noted above).
 Spouses and dependents of UW employees are not eligible.

 Tuition exemption is a space-available waiver program.
 To access this benefit: